Summary of the Diocese of Portland’s Participation in "For a Synodal Church: Communion, Participation and Mission"

 As the Holy Father said, “Let us not soundproof our hearts; let us not remain barricaded in our certainties.
 So often our certainties can make us closed.
 Let us listen to one another.”
 Three themes emerged from the synodal process in Maine: celebration of the Eucharist is central, youth are the Church of now, not just the future, and co-responsibility.
 The Diocese of Portland looks forward to reviewing the results and discernment of our fellow dioceses and archdioceses as part of the Synod on Synodality.
 Over the next18 months we will have at least three more opportunities to be further guided by the Holy Spirit in creating and faithfully following a path of love, mercy, and synodality worthy of the local and universal Church.

-A national synthesis of the common themes that emerged from synodal listening in 2022 will be available this Fall.
-The Vatican will draw on similar reports from all the bishop conferences around the globe to draft a working document for the international Synod of Bishops– called an instrumentum laboris.
-This working document will serve as the focus for a “continental stage” of synodal dialogue in early 2023 where the People of God are encouraged to move away from a merely temporal and spatial vision to adopt the dialogical approach existing between the Universal Church and the individual Christian communities of a single geography or group.
-These continental processes will again flow back to the Vatican to refine the final instrumentum laboris that will guide the October 2023 Synod of Bishops in Rome.
-From there we are likely to receive an apostolic exhortation from the pope, calling us to deeper commitments to communion, participation, and mission.
+A national synthesis of the common themes that emerged from synodal listening in 2022 was made available in the fall.
+The Vatican drew on similar reports from all the bishop conferences around the globe to draft a working document for the international Synod of Bishops– called an instrumentum laboris.
+This working document served as the focus for a “continental stage” of synodal dialogue in early 2023 where the people of God are encouraged to move away from a merely temporal and spatial vision to adopt the dialogical approach existing between the Universal Church and the individual Christian communities of a single geography or group.
+These continental processes will again flow back to the Vatican to refine the final instrumentum laboris that will guide the Synod of Bishops in Rome.